Research output per year

 Current Research:

-My research focuses on incorporating environmental factors, such as life-stress, with genetic variation in depression, psychosis (bipolar disorder and schizophrenia), and cognition.
-This work extends to understanding if factors such as stress also contribute to physiological factors such as obesity, or infertility.
+My research applies a comprehensive biopsychosocial approach, and focuses on integrating environmental factors including social determinants of health, such as socioeconomic status and stress, with genetic predictors in a range of phenotypes: disordered eating, depression, psychosis (bipolar disorder and schizophrenia) and cognition.
+This work extends to understanding whether these phenotypes, and factors such as stress, also contribute to physical health outcomes such as obesity and infertility.

 Behavioural Genetic and Environmental Mechanisms (Behavioural GEMs) Lab: